tforbus/cookbook/README.md

 Dump entire can of tomatoes, onion, and butter into a pot.
 Simmer for 45 minutes, smashing tomatoes occasionally.

+### Less simple tomato sauce
+* 28oz can whole San Marzano tomatoes
+* 5T butter
+* 1 onion, chopped
+* 3T olive oil
+* 2 cloves garlic, minced
+* 1 pinch red pepper flakes
+* 1/2C water
+* 1C grated parmigiano-regigiano cheese

+Heat oil in sauce pan over medium-high heat and add onion.
+Cook until onion is translucent.
+Add garlic and cook for another minute.
+Add tomatoes, chili flakes, and water and bring to a simmer.
+Simmer for 45-60 minutes, smashing tomatoes as you go.
+When sauce is nearly done, add butter, cheese and basil.
+Mix well and serve with pasta.

 ## Desserts